 A well-designed, multi-purpose shed is a great idea, but if you are in charge of the whole garden, why not go with something bigger?

 Versatile, cozy, and easy to maintain, a log cabin can be an excellent addition to your garden.
 Here are a few advantages of building a log cabin in your garden:

 Log cabins provide an affordable way to create storage space.
 When compared to other viable ways of creating storage, the cost per square foot is quite cheap.
-You will always need some where to store all those garden tools like the wheelbarrow and weed eater.
+You will always need somewhere to store all essential garden tools like the wheelbarrow and weed eater.

 Instead of renting a storage unit, you can simply use your garden or backyard.
 If you plan on building a smaller log cabin, you might not even need planning permission (provided that you are not building it for residential use).

 Unlike most other buildings, log cabins provide a great degree of personalization.
 You can design your cabin to suit your needs.
 You can turn it into a gym, studio, office, workshop entertainment area… you name it.